Exohayvan/Crypto-Seed-Project/README.md

 ![Python][python]

 ### Operating Systems list
-Systems are listed as "OS" and "Build Status".
-Build status are, "Latest Stable Version"/"processing"/"failed".
+Systems are listed as "OS" and "Build Status". <br /> Build status are "Latest Stable Version"/"processing"/"failed". <br />
 If missing one you use please reach out on discord!

 ![Ubuntu][ubuntu-shield]![Build][0.0.1-alpha]